BTCP-community/eleos/README.md

 ### License
-Common Public Attribution License (CPAL-1.0)
+Common Public Attribution License (CPAL-1.0) Originally Created by Josh Yabut for ZenCash
-Created by Josh Yabut for ZenCash
+Reworked by Michael Otis for Zclassic/Bitcoin Private

-Modified and maintained by Michael Otis of ZClassic/Bitcoin Private Development Team
+Maintained by The Zclassic Team